 - Manipulative Bitch: Broad Stripe and Bright-Star inserted themselves into the Avengers and slowly took control, since they had foreknowledge of certain events and were able to stop certain people like Hawkeye from joining the team while getting rid of preexisting members like Thor and Iron Man.

-- Out of Character Is Serious Business: Tath Ki usually speaks in a more Shakespearean From a Certain Point of View manner, so the fact he is blunt and straightforward with Kiyoshi and Bucky tells them that some serious shit is about to hit the proverbial fan.
+- O.O.C.
+Is Serious Business: Tath Ki usually speaks in a more Shakespearean From a Certain Point of View manner, so the fact he is blunt and straightforward with Kiyoshi and Bucky tells them that some serious shit is about to hit the proverbial fan.

 - Peggy Sue: Superia sends her consciousness back in time, so that her younger self can get the time travel going.